marionsch/PCBS-Old_Press_Article_Classification/README.md

 In this project, a part of the database will be used to try to classify articles according to their subjects.
 In a frist part, articles will be cleaned in order to correct mistakes added during the digitization.
 In a second part, the database will be analysed to know how much and which subjects we will be looking for.
 In a last part, word2vec will be used to classify articles according to the subjects found.

+Word2vec transforms words into vectors and projects them into a vector space.
+This projection allows words that have a common sense to be brought together by a statistical distance.
+This method is based on two-layer artificial neural networks trained to reconstruct the linguistic context of words.
+This method is carried out in two stages.
+The first step is to read the text and transform it in a vector.
+In a second step, the context of the world is taken into account, that is to say the 5 to 10 words around and then the value is added to the vector representing the word.
+Thus, dimensions can be identified where the vectors which have a close statistical distance are grouped, that is to say used in a same context.

 To implement this project, python3 will be used.
 To execute the code, nltk, gensim and sklear need to be installed with the following command in a terminal :
 ### pip -U install nltk
 ### pip -U install gensim